-The Proposed Action is to conduct at-sea training and testing activities within the Study Area.
+The Proposed Action is to conduct military readiness activities within the Study Area.
 To achieve and maintain military readiness, the Navy proposes to:

-- Conduct at-sea training and testing activities at levels required to support military readiness requirements beyond 2020; and - Accommodate evolving mission requirements, including those resulting from the development, testing, and introduction of new vessels, aircraft, and weapons systems into the fleet.
+- Conduct at-sea training and testing activities at levels required to support military readiness requirements beyond 2020. - Accommodate evolving mission requirements, including those from the development, testing, and introduction of new vessels, aircraft, and weapons systems into the fleet.

-At-sea training and testing activities include the use of active sound navigation and ranging (sonar) and explosives while employing marine species protective mitigation measures.
-Proposed activities are similar to activities that have been occurring in the Study Area for decades and are generally consistent with those analyzed in the 2015 Final EIS/OEIS and earlier environmental planning documents.
-The type and level of activities included in the Proposed Action account for fluctuations in training and testing to meet evolving or emergent requirements.
+Training and testing activities include the use of active sonar and explosives while employing marine species mitigation measures.
+Proposed activities are similar to those that have been conducted in the Study Area for decades.
+The type and number of proposed activities allow for changes needed to meet requirements.